clarkti5/IBM-Applied-Data-Science-Capstone/README.md

 ### Exploratory analysis <a name='exploratory-analysis'></a>
 Exploratory analysis was performed on the processed data using `SQL` and some simple visualizations in `Seaborn`.

+Using `SQL`, we explored information regarding the launch site names, payload masses, mission outcomes, and dates of successful/failure launches.

+Using `Seaborn`, we explored a variety of visualizations related to the launch site, flight number, payload mass, orbit type, and success rate.

 ### Features Engineering <a name='features-engineering'></a>
 From the REST API data, there was a column labeled `Outcome` which tracked the landing outcome for the first stage of a Falcon 9 launch.
 This column had 8 possibilities, shown below.